ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 The following properties can be configured:

-* position (the default is inside the container; it can be also displayed over the edge)
+* position (the default is over the edge; it can be also displayed inside the container)
 * logo offset
 * alignment: left or right

-To change the default position and display it over the edge use this configuration option:
+To change the default position and display it over the edge use this configuration option:<!-- needs update -->
 ```json
 config.ui.poweredBy.position: "border"
 ```